Describe a time you were in a place where you didn't know the local language.: IELTS Speaking Cue Card

 Follow up questions

-How did you feel during that experience in Thailand?
+How did you feel during that experience?

 What strategies did you use to overcome the language barrier?